-Former Fed Chairman Paul Volcker Dies at 92
+Former Fed Chairman Paul Volcker Dies At 92

 "We read the papers at the time and we knew what he was doing and trying to do was not popular, obviously," his son James Volcker said.
 "And I think the entire family knew that this was one of the things that comes with public service."

 James Volcker, who was born with cerebral palsy, says his parents were not ones to shy away from hardship.
-At a time when many with his disease were kept out of public, he says his parents encouraged him to live in what he calls the "able-bodied world."
+At a time when many with his disease were kept out of the public eye, he says his parents encouraged him to live in what he calls the "able-bodied world."

 Paul Volcker's tenure as Fed chairman lasted eight years, until 1987.
-He returned to Wall Street, and then came back to Washington as an adviser to President Obama in the aftermath of the worst financial crisis since the Great Depression.
+He returned to Wall Street and then came back to Washington as an adviser to President Barack Obama in the aftermath of the worst financial crisis since the Great Depression.

 During that time, he proposed a measure, which became known as the Volcker Rule, that sought to reduce the risk big banks posed to the economy by curbing their ability to trade their own funds speculatively.
 It took years for the Volcker Rule to be implemented and it was watered down along the way, but it is still part of the regulatory overhaul known as Dodd-Frank.
-In 2017, President Trump ordered the rule be be rewritten to further soften its impact.
+In 2017, President Trump ordered the rule to be rewritten to further soften its impact.

 If Volcker was the nation's most powerful money man for a number of years, his lifestyle was one that spoke of neither wealth nor power.
 As chairman of the Fed, he lived in a tiny Washington apartment.
 He wore flimsy suits and smoked cheap cigars.
 His son says one of his greatest pleasures was making Thanksgiving dinner every year.

-In a 1982 People Magazine profile, his late wife Barbara joked that his government job — as Fed chairman — could no longer afford them nights out.
-Broadway tickets for two — at $40 a piece — were not in the budget.
+In a 1982 People Magazine profile, his late wife, Barbara, joked that his government job — as Fed chairman — could no longer afford them nights out.
+Broadway tickets for two — at $40 apiece — were not in the budget.
 She took a bookkeeping job to make ends meet.

 When it came to household purchases, James Volcker recalls his father's bouts with buyer's remorse.
 "He agonized for a month after they bought the sofa that they could have gotten a better deal on another sofa.
 It kinda drove my mom crazy, in a way.
 And she told me more than once, 'When you grow up, don't be a Volcker! ' "